 Orthodontist Miami Gardens – Top 4 Orthodontic Issues.

 An orthodontist does one of the most essential dental restorations.
 Their work is difficult and cannot be tackled by general dentists.
-As well as having excellent education backgrounds, orthodontists gain a lot of experience in the course of studying.
-In this article, we will discuss four main orthodontic issues that a competent orthodontist Miami Gardens clinic can guide you through.
+As well as having excellent educational backgrounds, orthodontists gain a lot of experience in the course of study.
+In this article, we will discuss four main orthodontic issues that a competent orthodontist in Miami Gardens clinic can guide you through.
 These are malocclusion, wide teeth gap, temporomandibular disorders (TMD) and bruxism.
 These orthodontic problems affect numerous people and they are described next.

 This is a term used to describe misaligned teeth.
 Occlusion is all about the alignment of teeth and how your upper and lower teeth bite (fit together).
 Hence, if your upper jaw teeth do not fit slightly over your lower jaw teeth, there is a problem to solve.
 A hereditary problem, malocclusion is a problem that can affect several people of the same bloodline.
 As well as this, a bad bite can result from the difference between the size of your upper and lower jaws as well as the difference between your jaw and tooth size.
 Due to malocclusion, some people have abnormal bite patterns or overcrowding teeth.
 It is assumed that congenital defects like palate and cleft lip are associated with malocclusion.
 Other known causes include tongue thrusting, thumb sucking, prolonged use of baby bottle and/or pacifier.